hodcroftlab/covariants/docs/Contributing.md

 If you can't build the repository - that's ok.
 By creating a PR an automatic build should trigger, allowing you to view the branch.
 This isn't as fast as building locally, since it's harder to see the difference between each change, but it can be used for small changes or if you can't build locally.

 To build locally:
-Navigate to `covariants/web` and type the folowing commands:
+Navigate to `covariants/web` and type the following commands:
 ```
 cp .env.example .env
 nvm use